apache/shardingsphere/docs/document/content/reference/distsql/syntax/rql/resource-query/show-unused-resource.en.md

 ### Description

-The `SHOW UNUSED RESOURCE` syntax is used to query resources that have been added by the specified schema but not yet referenced by rules.
+The `SHOW UNUSED RESOURCE` syntax is used to query resources in the specified schema that have not been referenced by rules.

 ### Syntax